-If antenna elements have not been designed yet, users can take advantage of AntSynTM antenna optimization software, which offers automated antenna design, synthesis, and optimization.
+If antenna elements have not been designed yet, users can take advantage of AntSyn, which offers automated antenna design, synthesis, and optimization.
 With this tool designers can define their specifications and the software will provide the best antenna designs based on those requirements.
 It will often suggest antennas that the designer might not have considered, but that the software has determined might be better for the particular application (Figure 6).